pqvst/hello/_posts/2021-07-26-self-hosted-analytics-with-umami-and-traefik.md

 A neat way of doing that is by using DNS challenges.
 Here's an example of how to do that with Cloudflare (if you're using Cloudflare for your DNS).
 Configuration settings for [other providers](https://doc.traefik.io/traefik/https/acme/#providers), besides Cloudflare, are available as well.

-To enable HTTPS in traefik using Let's Encrypt with Cloudflare DNS challenges, we'll have to make to following changes to our `docker-compose.yml` file.
+To enable HTTPS in traefik using Let's Encrypt with Cloudflare DNS challenges, we'll have to make the following changes to our `docker-compose.yml` file.

 1. Generate and add an API key for Cloudflare
-2. Setup a certificate responder in traefik
+2. Setup a certificate resolver in traefik
-3. Provide a custom ACME email address for expiration/renewal emails
+3. Optional: Specify a custom ACME email address for expiration/renewal emails
 4. Change port 80 to 443
-5. Mount `acme.json` as a volume to cache your certificates
+5. Mount `acme.json` to cache your certificates

 ```yml
 traefik: